-When you apply to a degree program at the college, you may be asked to send your official high school and/or college transcripts, assessment test scores and/or additional documentation required by the program to which you are applying (check the "Admissions" tab on the web page for your specific degree program for details.)
+When you apply to a degree program at the college, you may be asked to send your official high school and/or college transcripts, assessment test scores and/or additional documentation required by the program to which you are applying (check the "Admission Requirements" tab on the web page for your specific degree program for details.)

 Submit official documents to the Enrollment Center at the address below, or deliver in-person to the Enrollment Center, Truax - Room A1000, Downtown Enrollment Center - Room D117, or any regional or metro campus office.